 After two decades of intense research, VR has been established as a powerful tool for the treatment of a variety of psychological and behavioral issues.
 In particular, controlled studies have already shown that this technology increases the efficacy and efficiency of the most traditional relaxation techniques.

 It is in this context that Relax VR has been designed and developed.
-Relax VR is aimed to help anyone who wants to relax and/or eliminate the negative emotions.
-By combining peaceful 360º videos of natural scenes, music and binaural sounds with well-validated meditation techniques (like Yoga Nidra), users are able to relax their bodies and minds at any time of the day.
+Relax VR is aimed at helping anyone who wants to relax and to reduce negative emotions like stress and anxiety.
+By combining peaceful 360º videos of natural scenes, binaural beats music with well-validated meditation techniques (like Yoga Nidra), and essential oil blends specifically designed for each virtual environment, users are able to relax their bodies and minds at any time of the day.
 Users of the app can learn and practice relaxation techniques within a variety of serene scenes which they can then apply in stressful situations in daily life.
 As a result, users can improve their emotional wellbeing and quality of life!